itsPG/os_hw3/README.md

 ## For testing your shell :

-I wrote a program that may help you test your shell.
-This program reads data from stdin and writes modified data to stdout until end of input.
+A tool is provided to help you test your shell.
+This tool reads data from stdin and writes modified data to stdout until end of input.
 The source file is named as "line_number.cpp".

 #### 1. add line number